 He created the park to entice tourists to his resort, country club and golf course located deep in the desert.
 Galleta Meadows is now home to 4-metre-high metal sculptures of all kinds of animals from mammoths to sabre-toothed tiger to wild horses and dinosaurs.
 Mexican artist Ricardo Arroyo Breceda sculpted the creatures from scrap metal and wire welded into shape with hammers and sledgehammers.

-Better-known as ‘Cat Island’ Tashirojima, just off the coast of Japan, is the holy mecca for all cats.
+Better-known as ‘Cat Island’ Tashirojima, just off the coast of Japan, is the holy mecca for all cats and definitely fits into the ‘weird places’ category.
 The native humans believe their moggys bring them luck and protection from harm – proven, so they believe, by the island rising unharmed from the Japanese tsunami.

 The cats were originally brought in years ago to put an end to the rodent population which was damaging their silk worm export.
 Local affection grew for the cats and the people of the island started studying their behaviour and based their weather predictions and fish patterns on it.
 Now Tashirojima has more cats than humans and there’s even a cat shrine and a cat-shaped building.
 Meoow…